For your AI agents, emails, payments, and more

 Run it anywhere.

 A signal is a background job definition — input schema, handler function, execution constraints.
 Define them in your codebase.
 The runner auto-discovers signal files, handles scheduling, retries, timeouts, and concurrency.
-No config files.
-No separate service.
+StationKit adds configuration only when you want the dashboard or a multi-process network.

 View documentation →